domi-cmd/Reference_Application_for_OWASP_MASTG/apps/maswe_crypto/src/main/java/com/dkronig/maswe_crypto/maswe_0027/README.md

 ## The vulnerability consists of:

-1. Using java.util.Random API for generating source of randomness in the [line](https://github.com/domi-cmd/Reference_Application_for_OWASP_MASTG/blob/main/apps/maswe_crypto/src/main/java/com/dkronig/maswe_crypto/maswe_0027/EncryptionHandler.java#L25).
+1. Using java.util.Random API for generating source of randomness in the line here.
 This API uses a linear congruential formula, and is hence considered insecure.
 ```java
 import java.util.Random;
 Random javaRandom = new Random(System.currentTimeMillis());